amabdallah/WaM-DaM/02UseCases/UseCasesDocs/Workshop/ReadMe.md

 # WaM-DaM Workshop
 ## Discover what water management data is available to run a WEAP model

+** updates are coming soon to reflect on recent development of WaM-DaM after the workshop**

 This 20-minute workshop will introduce the Water Management Data Model (WaM-DaM) and demonstrate some WaM-DaM capabilities to search and discover water management data for use in water resources modeling.
 You may access the [workshop handout](https://github.com/amabdallah/WaM-DaM/blob/master/02UseCases/UseCasesDocs/Workshop/WaM-DaM_workshop.pdf) [PDF: 7 pages] for the detailed instructions
 We provide the instructions on how a user can set up a SQLite instance of WaM-DaM and use Mozilla Firefox Manager to interact with the WaM-DaM database.